becky97/my-second-repo/README.md

 # The Express ES6 App Starter Kit

-The gexpress project is a structurally opinionated application scaffold generator for [http://expressjs.com](http://expressjs.com).
+The gexpress project is a structurally opinionated scaffold generator for [http://expressjs.com](http://expressjs.com).
 It aims to take the pain out of starting an Express project from scratch, offering a CLI tool to quickly scaffold new applications on the fly and start working on the real code, immediately.

 ### Installation